 After surgery, make sure you also do the following:

 - Participate in a regular light exercise program to maintain proper strength and mobility of your new hip.

 - Take special precautions to avoid falls and injuries.
 Individuals who have undergone hip replacement surgery and suffer a fracture may require more surgery.

 - Notify your dentist that you have had a hip replacement.
 You will need to take antibiotics before any dental procedure for a minimum of two years after your surgery and possibly longer, depending on your past health history.
 Guidelines for the use of antibiotics for your surgeon and dentist are available from the AAOS and the American Dental Association.

-- See your orthopaedic surgeon periodically for routine follow-up examinations and X-rays, even if your hip replacement seems to be doing fine
+- See your orthopedic surgeon periodically for routine follow-up examinations and X-rays, even if your hip replacement seems to be doing fine

-Your orthopaedic surgeon is a medical doctor with extensive training in the diagnosis and nonsurgical and surgical treatment of the musculoskeletal system, including bones, joints, ligaments, tendons, muscles, and nerves.
+Your orthopedic surgeon is a medical doctor with extensive training in the diagnosis and nonsurgical and surgical treatment of the musculoskeletal system, including bones, joints, ligaments, tendons, muscles, and nerves.